 While cooking, couples can spend some much-needed quality time together doing something productive.
 You both need to eat – work together to create something delicious and make that your common goal.

 Communication is key – while you’re focusing on your individual tasks like boiling and mincing, spend time talking to each other.
 Many couples agree that cooking together has strengthened their relationship and increased their levels of communication.

 Chat about your day before the meal even begins so that when it’s time to eat, you can spend more time savoring your delicious home cooked meal.
 Not to mention, you’re practicing teamwork, one of the skills necessary to ensure a successful relationship.

 There’s even evidence that eating separately can be detrimental to your relationship as it sends the message that you are not a team – imagine how great making a meal together can be for your relationship.

 Couples who cook together, stay together longer.
 A survey of U.S. adults over the age of 18 found that adults place a high value on cooking as a skill and cooking together as a couple.

 Also, 3 out of 4 American couples believe that couples who cook together, stay together longer and see cooking as a necessary aspect of maintaining a healthy relationship.

-And cooking is excellent foreplay – cooking together is even proven to improve the quality of your sex life and increase emotional intimacy.
+And cooking is excellent foreplay – cooking together is even proven to improve the quality of your copulation life and increase emotional intimacy.

 So whether you’re taking a cooking class as a first date or you’re making Friday night dinner after a look week of work, cooking together is sure to make your relationship stronger.
 So sharpen up those knives, break out the cutting boards, and get cooking.